bryceberczik/codeBounty/README.md

 To get started with **codeBounty**, clone the repository using `git clone https://github.com/bryceberczik/codeBounty.git` and navigate to the project directory with `cd codeBounty`.
 Install all dependencies by running `npm run install`, and then start the development server with `npm run start:dev`.
 You're now ready to explore and use the app!

 ## Usage
 In order to use our application, you must go to the browser, and open "codebounty.onrender.com" and from there you are able to access the app.
-If you would like to run the application locally, you can perform a "git@github.com:bryceberczik/codeBounty.git".
+If you would like to run the application locally, you can perform a "git clone git@github.com:bryceberczik/codeBounty.git".
 From there locally, we can perform a npm run install, and then a npm run start:dev.

 ![Screenshot 2024-11-25 at 1 42 49 PM (3)](https://github.com/user-attachments/assets/51284392-0872-442c-99af-cb96ab21125e)